Skip to main content

 Back to pre-accident condition is more than vehicle repairs.

 Diminished value is one of the most overlooked losses after a car accident—even though it affects thousands of vehicles every day.
-Once your car has been in a collision, its resale value drops instantly, regardless of how well it’s repaired.
-Buyers hesitate, dealers reduce their offers, and online pricing algorithms flag the accident history.
-That loss in market value is known as diminished value, and for many owners, it can amount to thousands of dollars.
+Once a vehicle has been in a collision, its resale value drops instantly, no matter how well it’s repaired.
+That loss can add up to thousands.

-What most drivers don’t realize is that diminished value claims are negotiable, even when the insurer suggests otherwise.
+What most drivers don’t realize is that diminished value claims are negotiable, even if they’re told otherwise.
+To negotiate effectively, you need precise, credible data, not basic online estimates.

-That’s where a qualified independent appraiser becomes essential.
-Autopraisal specializes in diminished value assessments, providing the detailed, defensible documentation you need to challenge low offers and recover the compensation you’re entitled to.
+That’s where an independent appraiser comes in.
+Autopraisal provides detailed, defensible valuations to help you challenge low offers and recover the compensation you’re entitled to.

 *Not every state recognizes DV claims and as such insurers can deny DV claims.
 Let's talk about it.